 Your hormones could be to blame

 Hormonal acne is often characterized by pimples that are red, inflamed, long-lasting, and downright painful.
 Excess androgens (a type of hormone that emerges during puberty) cause your skin’s oil glands to enlarge and produce more sebum, thus increasing your breakouts.
 If you use birth control, are on your period, or are pregnant, you may be more prone to experiencing this type of acne — but even traveling internationally or missing out on sleep can cause it, too.
 While you should refrain from picking at all kinds of pimples, it’s especially important with hormonal acne; it tends to be deeper in the skin, so prodding at it will just make it worse and can possibly lead to infections.
 Vitamin A derivatives (such as retinol and Accutane), oral antibiotics, and chemical exfoliators are typically the go-tos for treating this type of acne.
 But if this type of acne is an ongoing issue for you, you’ll want to speak to your dermatologist.
+If you live local, a Dallas dermatology could be able to help.

 It could also be products you use and wear

 We don’t have a lot of control over our hormonal fluctuations, but we can control the things we expose our sensitive skin to.
 Experts note that we all have the same acne triggers, but we don’t all have the same reactions to those triggers.
 In other words, something that doesn’t make your friend’s face break out (like eating a lot of dairy) could wreak havoc on yours.
 That’s why it’s important to look at the likely culprits and assess what might be giving you trouble.
 For example: when’s the last time you actually cleaned your phone screen?
 Or changed your pillowcase?
 If you’ve recently switched to a new conditioner, hair styling product, or moisturizer, those topical products could be to blame.
 Even laundry detergent or your favorite hat might be making a mess out of your skin.
 Take a careful inventory of the products you use, items you wear, and pieces you come into contact with on a regular basis and see whether your breakouts could be the common denominator.
+If you still cannot find out what products may be causing your breakouts, it may benefit you to switch to using natural products instead.
+I’ve heard that essential oils can work wonders on your skin, no matter what problem you are dealing with.
+As there are different types of oils, they will all carry different properties.
+Maybe looking into answers such as Healing Solutions pure essential oils could help you get your skin to a place that you are happy with.
+You won’t have to deal with this forever.

 You might just be stressed out or be genetically predisposed